 Publication:Emergency Plan for Gas for the Federal Republic of Germany

-pursuant to Art.
-8 of REGULATION (EU) No 2017/1938 of the European Parliament and of the Council of 25 October 2017 concerning measures to safeguard the security of gas supply and repealing Regulation (EU) No 994/2010
+under Article 8 (2) b of Regulation (EU) 2017/1938 of the European Parliament and of the Council of 25 October 2017 concerning measures to safeguard the security of gas supply and repealing Regulation (EU) No 994/2010 and under Article 7 (2) of Regulation (EU) 2022/1369 of the Council of 5 August 2022 on coordinated demand-reduction measures for gas